-The pillar with the most indicators with low and very low scores is the cultural and social values in natural capital protection.
-These include monitoring environment in tourism (CV3), share plant genetic resources (CV4), and share of cultural goods in exports (CV5), which are Only four indicators in the two pillars have indicators with high and very high scores, including the share of green employment in manufacturing (GJ1) and schools with access to the internet (GJ5) for green employment, and the share of hazardous waste exports (GT3) and CO2 emissions embedded in trade (GT5) for the green trade.
+Only four indicators in the two pillars have indicators with high and very high scores, including the share of green employment in manufacturing (GJ1) and schools with access to the internet (GJ5) for green employment, and the share of hazardous waste exports (GT3) and CO emissions embedded in trade (GT5) for the green trade.
 Among these four indicators, GJ1 and GT3 are mentioned neither in national policies nor sectoral roadmaps.
 Tracking performance in green employment in manufacturing (GJ1) will be helpful when diversifying the economy because, in addition to agriculture and tourism, manufacturing is one of the key sectors offering diversification and employment potential.
 Five industrial parks have been operating in Azerbaijan since 2011.
 A new one, the Aghdam Industrial Park, is expected to operate by the end of 2023, creating more jobs in the "production of construction materials, packaging of agricultural products, canned fruits and vegetables, meat and dairy products, production and processing of feed and fertilizers, as well as refrigeration, storage, and other services".
-147The industrial parks are aimed to increase exports in high value-added manufacturing products.
-Tracking performance in the share of hazardous waste exports (GT3) to total exports will ensure that the industrial parks will produce environmental goods and adhere to the United Nations Basel Convention on the Control of Transboundary Movements of Hazardous Wastes, to which Azerbaijan acceded in 2001148.
+The industrial parks are aimed to increase exports in high value-added manufacturing products.
+Tracking performance in the share of hazardous waste exports (GT3) to total exports will ensure that the industrial parks will produce environmental goods and adhere to the United Nations Basel Convention on the Control of Transboundary Movements of Hazardous Wastes, to which Azerbaijan acceded in 2001.
 For example, the World Bank's World Integrated Solution (WITS) recorded Azerbaijan's exports of plastic hazardous waste disposal bags to Germany, Georgia, and Israel in 2018, albeit only small at less than 1,000 kg.
-149Increasing production and monitoring the export of green manufactured goods in industrial parks will ensure more green employment in the manufacturing sector.
-CO2 emissions embedded in trade (GT5) refers to "emissions exported or imported as a percentage of domestic production emissions".
-150 growth depends on access to finance, but domestic credit to the private sector decreased from 33 percent to 26 percent of Azerbaijan's GDP from 2016 to 2020.
-160Progress in green innovation is closely intertwined with the rate of investments not only in developing human skills and technology but also in enabling SMEs to establish businesses and absorb innovations to support economic diversification.
+Increasing production and monitoring the export of green manufactured goods in industrial parks will ensure more green employment in the manufacturing sector.
+CO emissions embedded in trade (GT5) refers to "emissions exported or imported as a percentage of domestic production emissions".
+Azerbaijan was a consistent net exporter of goods produced with CO2 emissions from 1990 to 2001 but mainly became a net importer from 2001 to 2020.
+This resulted in a very high score in the CO2 emissions embedded in trade (GT5) in 2021.
+This shows the country's success in initiating diversification to reduce the share of fossil exports in its total trade.
+The indicator on schools with access to the internet (GJ5) will inform about the country's performance in building digital skills, which are essential for youth's employment in green and innovative sectors.